MicareJ/linebot-llm-fortune-telling/README.md

 ## Core Features

 - Engaging AI Personality: A meticulously crafted system prompt gives the AI a witty and entertaining personality, making user interactions enjoyable and memorable.

 - RAG-Powered Knowledge Base: Leverages LangChain and ChromaDB to enable the AI to retrieve information from a private knowledge base hosted on Google Drive, ensuring responses are both contextual and accurate.
-- Asynchronous Document Embedding: A standalone service (embedding.py) runs in the background, periodically scanning a Google Drive folder to automatically update the vector database with new information.

 - Secure Session Management: Implements an Envelope Encryption pattern with Redis to securely manage user session data.
 This ensures that even if the database is compromised, sensitive information remains encrypted and inaccessible.

 - Modular Architecture: Core functionalities like logging and session management are abstracted into a dedicated core module, promoting clean code and maintainability in the main application logic.

 - LINE Bot Integration: A Flask-based webhook provides seamless integration with the LINE Messaging API for a fluid, real-time chat experience.

 ## Project Architecture